Seneca-ICTOER/CSP451/docs/tutorials-github/14-markdown-syntax.md

 description: TBD
 ---

 > :sparkles: This page focuses on Basic writing and formatting syntax in **GitHub**.
 This is not a Markdown reference.
-Refer to [Markdown Guide](https://www.markdownguide.org/) and [Markdown Basic Syntax](https://www.markdownguide.org/basic-syntax/) for a more comprehensive reference about generic Markdown Syntax.
+Refer to [Markdown Guide](https://www.markdownguide.org/) and [Markdown Basic Syntax](https://www.markdownguide.org/basic-syntax/) for a more comprehensive reference about Markdown Syntax.

 ## Headings